dotintent/pixfight/readme.md

 # Pixfight

 This is an opensource crossplatform clone of [WeeWar](https://web.archive.org/web/20150315005124/http://weewar.com/) pixelart turn based strategy with AI.
 Done in C++14 with OpenGL 2.0 ES / 3.2 Core.
-With native applications for each platform (iOS, macOS, Linux, Windows, Android)
+With native applications for each platform (iOS, macOS, Linux, Windows, Android, HTML5, Raspberry-Pi)

 ## System Requirements: